Focus on Physicians:

 In this article, I’ll explore common reasons that physicians feel immobilized, and I’ll offer you some strategies that will get you moving forward with purpose.

-Break the Cycle of Repetition
+Break the Cycle of Habit Loops

 How physicians can get unstuck and make a change

-The Burden of Incomplete Tasks
+The Weight of Incomplete Tasks

 Moving Forward